acadTags/Automated-Social-Annotation/README.md

 # Joint Multi-label Attention Network (JMAN)
 Joint Multi-label Attention Network (JMAN) is a neural network model for document annotation with social tags.

-This tool is the source code for the proposed method and baselines reported in the paper titled
+This tool is the source code for the proposed method and baselines reported in the papers titled
 * Joint Multi-label Attention Network for Social Text Annotation, NAACL-HLT 2019 ([link](https://www.aclweb.org/anthology/N19-1136)).
+* Automated Social Text Annotation with Joint Multi-Label Attention Networks, submitted to IEEE TKDE (preprint to be available soon).

 # Requirements
 * Python 3.6.*